6 Arrested in NH Youth Development Center Child Sex Assault Investigation

 Four of the men were charged with sexual assault, including Poulette, who faces 33 counts, including 11 of aggravated felonious sexual assault.
 Asbury and Woodlock are accused of being accomplices to sexual assault.

+Several of those arrested Wednesday were previously named in a civil lawsuit filed last year in which more than 200 men and women allege they were physically or sexually abused as children by 150 staffers at the Manchester facility from 1963 to 2018.
+According to their attorney, children were gang raped by counselors, beaten while raped, forced to compete for food in "fight clubs" set up by counselors and locked in solitary confinement for weeks or months.

+"They were subjected to physical abuse in the form of beatings, sexual abuse of every kind that you can imagine, held in solitary confinement for weeks and months at a time," said Rus Rilee, an attorney representing the victims.

-The accusations against the men stem from alleged assaults that took place between 1994 and 2005, prosecutors said.
-But abuse allegations related to the center stretch over sex decades, with one person who has sued the state representing 230 clients who say they were abused between 1963 and 2018, when they were ages 7 to 18.
+The accusations against the six men arrested Wednesday stem from alleged assaults that took place between 1994 and 2005, prosecutors said.
+But abuse allegations related to the center stretch over six decades, with one person who has sued the state representing 230 clients who say they were abused between 1963 and 2018, when they were ages 7 to 18.

 Prosecutors said in a statement Wednesday that the investigation into child sex abuse at the Youth Development Center remains ongoing, characterizing the arrests as a step in the probe.
 Anyone with information that could be useful in the probe can call a hotline at 271-4000.